Skip to main content

 • Get others involved if the patient is avoiding treatments or doing things that can cause harm.
 Family members can be a strong source of influence.
 Rally them for support.

-Remember that professional help is available to you.
-It’s normal to feel frustrated, upset, and stressed when caring for someone with cancer.
-Use the resources and services of the cancer care team when you need them.
+Remember that you can also get professional help, such as a social worker Use the resources and services of the cancer care team when you need them.
 They can help you find the support you need, such as mental health counselors, home care services, or financial assistance, so that both you and the patient have the help you need.

 What if there’s abuse in the family?

-A diagnosis of cancer can worsen abusive behaviors in families that are already strained.
+Any crisis or stressful change can worsen abusive behaviors in families that already have tension.
 The crisis of a cancer diagnosis can take a toll on both the caregiver and the patient.
-Taking care of yourself and getting the support you need can help you be a good, effective caregiver.

-Patients are more commonly seen as victims of abuse, but what if the patient is the abuser?
+Patients are more commonly seen as victims of abuse, but sometimes the patient may be the abuser.
 Again, the stresses of cancer may make your relationship more difficult.
-If abusive behavior starts after cancer treatment, the doctor should check to see if there are medical reasons for it.
-Don’t accept abuse just because the patient is sick.
+If the patient’s behavior becomes abusive after cancer treatment, the doctor can check to see if there are medical reasons for it.
+Just because the patient is sick, does not make abuse okay.

-There may be times of misunderstanding, tension, hurt, and anger – but not all the time.
+There may be misunderstanding, tension, hurt, and anger – but it’s important to have ways to deal with these feelings so they don’t happen all the time.
 Emotions need to be expressed and accepted.
-Patients and caregivers should treat each other with respect, and should not fear emotional, verbal, physical, or sexual abuse.
+The cancer care team usually assumes that patients and their caregivers treat each other with respect.
+They don’t assume there is emotional, verbal, physical, or sexual abuse.
+But it’s important for them to know if abuse is happening or has happened in the past.
 Talk to someone on the cancer care team if you need help.

 When do I call the doctor?

 Sometimes it’s hard to know if something is “bad enough” to call the doctor after hours or in the middle of the night.
-The best way to know when to call is to ask.
-Ask the doctor or nurse what problems you should call about right away, no matter what time it is.
-This may be a fever or new pain, or some other problem.
-You can also ask what can wait until the next day or the next appointment.
+The best way to know when to call is to ask for a list of possible things to watch for.
+Ask the doctor or nurse what problems you need to call about right away, no matter what time it is.
+You can also ask what things can wait until the next day or the next appointment.

 Also be sure you know whom to call after hours, on weekends, and on holidays.
-If you don’t have 24-hour access to someone on the cancer care team, find out what you should do if there are problems.
+If you don’t have 24-hour access to someone on the cancer care team, find out what to do if there are problems.
 Should you call your pharmacist if there are problems with the medicines?
 Should you go to the ER?
-It often seems like problems come up when the doctor’s office is closed, so be sure you have an emergency plan in place.
+Have an emergency plan in place just in case problems come up after the doctor’s office is closed.

-Get more details on dealing with symptoms and when to call the doctor in Managing Cancer-related Side Effects.
+For more details on when to call the doctor, see Managing Cancer-related Side Effects.

 What if the patient needs to be moved or relocated?

-Open and honest discussion with the patient and other family members is the first step in deciding whether the patient needs to live somewhere else for a time.
+Open and honest discussion with the patient and other family members is the first step in deciding whether the patient needs to live somewhere else for a time, instead of alone.

-Cancer and its treatment can cause confusion and forgetfulness, and may worsen the symptoms of other conditions such as dementia.
-Patients can endanger themselves by forgetting medicines, not eating, leaving the house, or losing track while cooking.
+Cancer and its treatment can cause confusion, forgetfulness, and unsteadiness walking, and may worsen the symptoms of other conditions such as dementia.
+Patients can harm themselves by forgetting to take medicines, not eating, leaving the house, or losing track while cooking.
 Patients can be a danger to themselves and others if they start to hit, bite, or throw things at caregivers or family members.
 In such cases, the cancer care team needs to know about these behaviors.
-The patient may need to be hospitalized, if whatever is causing the problem can be treated.
+The patient may need to be hospitalized if whatever is causing the problem can be treated.

-Sometimes the less severe problems can be managed at home if someone can stay with the patient at all times.
-But these problems deserve special discussion by the family.
-Otherwise, other family members might assume that the caregiver will be the one to stay home and provide 24-hour care for the patient.
+Sometimes the less serious problems can be managed at home if someone can stay with the patient at all times.
+These problems call for a special discussion by the family for them to possibly take turns staying with the patient.
+Otherwise, the family might assume that the caregiver will be the one to stay home and provide 24-hour care for the patient.

 Family meetings with the patient, spouse, children, siblings, and other key people can allow everyone to share their thoughts and can help you decide what to do.
 Sometimes these talks can be very difficult and emotional, but certain topics will need to be covered.